When starting any diet, most people focus on what not to eat: cheeseburgers, pizza, M&Ms, the list goes on!

-Olive oil is another essential oil on the ketogenic diet because it’s made up of heart-healthy antioxidants and monounsaturated fats.
+Olive oil is another essential oil on the ketogenic diet.
+It’s made up of heart-healthy antioxidants and monounsaturated fats.

-Eggs are another important food on the keto diet as it’s packed with essential vitamins, minerals, and nutrients that promote brain, vision, and heart health.
+Eggs are another critical food on the keto diet as it’s packed with essential vitamins, minerals, and nutrients that promote brain, vision, and heart health.

 It also helps that this tasty food contains nearly 0 carbs, only healthy fats, and plenty of high-quality protein.

-You’ll be very pleased to know that bacon is a great fit for the keto diet due to its fat and protein content.
-Just be careful for what bacon you select from the grocery store, as not all are created equal.
+You’ll be happy to know that bacon is a great fit for the keto diet due to its fat and protein content.
+Just be careful about what bacon you select from the grocery store, as not all are created equal.

 Read your nutrition labels and avoid bacon that is cured with sugar.
 While it’s not a ton of sugar, you still want to avoid any unnecessary sugar sources like bacon.

 You also want to be sure to not overdo it with your bacon consumption.
-There are other sources of fat that will give you the right mix of monounsaturated, saturated, and polyunsaturated fats.
+Other fat sources will give you the right mix of monounsaturated, saturated, and polyunsaturated fats.

 Opting for cold-water fatty fish is an excellent source of omega-3 fatty acids which are known for supporting things like: